jeswin/nsoap/README.md

 # Parenthesis

 Parenthesis may be omitted if the function can be called without arguments.
+If the url refers to an object instead of a function, its value is simply returned.

 ```bash
 curl "http://www.example.com/default"